dissanayakeG/PortFolio/posts/6-laravel-package-developments.md

                 );

                 if (class_exists($className)) {
-                    //i use everest alias here, but it is up to you
+                    //I use 'everest' as an alias here, but it is up to you.
                     $alias = 'everest::' . strtolower(preg_replace(
                         '/([a-z])([A-Z])/',
                         '$1-$2',